Our Journey to Net Zero

 Mightybytes is lucky.
-Our small team and digital-native business model means that reducing and offsetting emissions wasn’t as arduous as it might be for product-based companies with large supply chains, for instance.
+Our small team and digital-native business model means that reducing and offsetting emissions isn’t as arduous as it might be for product-based companies with large supply chains.
 We don’t purchase a lot of goods and services.
-We don’t travel a lot for business.
+We don’t travel much for business.
 And in 2020, we barely commuted.
 This enables us to make progress on Net Zero commitments faster than most.
 However, as a small company, many factors are also outside our control and we don’t have the resources to positively impact them, which presents ongoing challenges.

-However, there are still areas where we can improve our efforts:
+Still, there are areas where we can improve our efforts:

-- We could stand to learn more about setting and maintaining science-based targets, the global standard for which will be finalized in October 2021.
+- We can learn more about setting and maintaining science-based targets, the global standard for which will be finalized in October 2021.

 - We will start better quantifying our Sustainable Web Design efforts.